-Figure 2.3: Dispensing mechanism for Medication dispensor for narcotic rehabilitation with cover removed [4].
+Figure 2.3: Dispensing mechanism for Medication dispenser for narcotic rehabilitation with cover removed.[4]

-The medication dispenser started of with a few specifications, ranging from a tamper-proof housing to remote control via the internet, being related to the design of the Vending Machine.
-Depicted in Figure 2.3, the mechanism is driven by a stepper motor , (5), connected to a cylinder (1), by a shaft (8), with the dosages attached to the cylinder (4).
+The medication dispenser started off with a few specifications, ranging from a tamper-proof housing to remote control via the internet, being related to the design of the Vending Machine.
+Depicted in Figure 2.3, the mechanism is driven by a stepper motor (5), connected to a cylinder (1), by a shaft (8), with the dosages attached to the cylinder (4).
 As the dosage rotated to the bottom position, another stepper motor would engage a mechanical drive (7) to push the dosage rod out as shown at (2) and retract the rod.
 Limit switches, at (9), are used to determine the position of the bottom rod and an optical sensor was used to determine the amount of rotation of the cylinder at (10).
 It measured the rotations by using a slotted disk, shining a light through the slots and counting the times the light is blocked and re-appears.
 The mechanism would then be situated in a strong housing to prevent tamper, and if tamper did occur, it would be obvious due to damage incurred to open the housing.
 A microcontroller communicating with a computer, which in turn, is connected to the internet, controls this dispensary mechanism.

 The cylinder provides a reliable delivery mechanism but limits the amount of stock of tablets that can be loaded in the dispenser.
 This may be a design choice by the designers, as patients being rehabilitated should not have access to medication in large amounts, even if it is protected.
 This reliable method of using a cylinder or a wheel can be advantageous, as the design rotates with all its parts, making it difficult for a jam to occur as a result of a clashing of parts.
 The only danger would be if the dispensary rod was extended and the cylinder rotated.
 This is avoided by using sensors to detect the extension of the rod.
 This approach of preventing the device from causing damage to itself by effectively using sensors and programming should be implemented in the Vending Machine.

 Another interesting approach used in the programming is the compartmentalization of tasks.
 The microcontroller acts on its own with all the programming to do a complete dispensary action if needed, but receives commands to do so by a computer connected to the internet.
 This method makes each individual device act reliably, like the microcontroller and the computer, and enables the system as a hole to be more reliable.
 This kind of programming style should be used for the Vending Machine to make it work effectively.